 We were with our guide, Angelisa Murray from Heritage Inspirations, who set up our trip where we would meet Geronimo and see his baking skill at work.
 Geronimo told us he was born in September, the month when San Geronimo Taos Pueblo Feast Day is celebrated, a ceremony of religious syncretism (Catholic and Pueblo religions.)
 This time celebrates St. Jerome, the patron saint of Taos Pueblo.

-Geronimo welcomed us to his adobe home behind the outside horno oven where he does his baking.
+As we meandered through the pueblo, we saw Geronimo who greeted us at his adobe home behind the outside horno oven where he does his baking.
 He does so much baking that he sells his bread at the local farmer’s market, Red Willow Farm.
 He sells as many as 350 loaves for feast days in the village.

-Cedar wood is placed inside the opening of his oven to heat the interior to a temperature that is perfect for baking bread.
+The interior of the horno oven is heated with cedar wood that is placed inside the opening.
+The oven is heated to a temperature that is perfect for baking bread.
 It takes about an hour to reach that ideal temperature.
-Once the interior is the right temperature, both Geronimo and Angelisa scooped out the coals and set them beside the oven.
+When that temperature was reached, both Geronimo and Angelisa scooped out the coals and set them beside the oven.
 Angelisa placed the famous Hatch Chiles on top to char them while Geronimo slid the round bunches of rolls into the horno oven to bake.

 As soon as the chiles were charred, they were removed from the coals, peeled, chopped, and salted.
 Soon, a perfectly baked loaf of rolls was produced from the oven where they were generously buttered on the top.
 The aroma was mind boggling with the yeasty fragrance of the baked bread and the rich butter.
 On top of each roll, we placed those delicious chopped chiles.
 What a taste treat!
 To our delight, each of us was given a loaf of rolls wrapped in some beautiful gift paper and tied with a bow to take home.